 It is abundantly clear that climate change is a threat to modern society and will likely compromise key societal sectors in coming decades and centuries.
-Major IPCC Assessments since 1990 have successively reported on the increasingly dire impacts of climate change.
-Numerous subsidiary reports have built upon these to provide regional, national, or topical detail.
-All state that climate change will significantly affect our national security, both directly through impacts on our agriculture, environment, economy, public health and safety, and political stability, and indirectly, as a security threat multiplier to national security.
+IPCC Assessments since 1990 have successively reported on the increasingly dire impacts of climate change.
+Numerous additional IPCC special reports have provided regional, national, or topical detail.
+All state that climate change will significantly affect our national security, both directly through impacts on our agriculture, environment, economy, public health and safety, food security, cultural heritage, and political stability, and indirectly, as a threat multiplier.